graniticio/granitic/doc/tutorial/006-database-read.md

 1. How to use MySQL and Docker to support this tutorial
 1. How to connect Granitic to an RDBMS
-1. How to template queries using Granitic's Query Manager facility
+1. How to template queries using Granitic's QueryManager facility
 1. How to read data from an RDBMS into Go structs

 ## Prerequisites